-Maximum weight in the baggage area is 200 pounds, with up to 20 cubic feet of available space.
-Baggage may be placed in the aircraft through a 20 x 20 inch door or through the passenger entrance.
-Tie-down straps are available for securing baggage.
-For additional baggage compartment loading information refer to page 51.
+Maximum weight in the baggage area, including baggage, passengers and family seats is 250 pounds, with up to 20 cubic feet of available space.
+Baggage may be placed in the aircraft through a 19 x 21 inch door or through the passenger entrance.
+Tie-down straps are available for securing baggage when the family seats are not installed.